 The list of reasons why companies pay vendors late is extensive.
 It could be dissatisfaction with services, or the invoice was lost in the shuffle.
 But the most common reason for late B2B payments is limited control and visibility into the accounts payable cycle.
 Antiquated, slow, paper-based payment processing limits visibility into payment details, including due dates and amounts.
 Manual AP workflows also run the risk of duplicate payments to vendors and payments to fraudsters based on fake invoices.
 Let’s not forget that paper processes drive up B2B payment processing time, costs, payment problems, and manual entry mistakes.

 According to 2018 ePayments benchmarks, it costs $11.57 and eight days to process one invoice.
 Even though the B2B payment processing time and costs have decreased since last year, the average company spends more than they should.
-If your organization relies on manual invoice approval workflows, chances are the approval lag time and lack of visibility make it impossible to pay vendors on time.
+If your organization relies on manual invoice approval workflows, chances are the approval lag time and lack of visibility make it nearly impossible to pay vendors on time.

 Paystream Advisors shares the number one problem leading to late payments—unfortunately, the invoice is to blame.
 Long invoice approval time is the top reason for late B2B payments and missed discounts.
 Missing invoice information, manual routing, and invoice exceptions are the major payment hurdles.